What are platform alerts?

 2. Click the Enabled check box next to the alert or alerts that you want to enable.

-After an alert has triggered, you can view the alert and its results by going to Overview > Alerts > Managed triggered alerts.
+After an alert has triggered, the DMC Overview page displays a notification.
+You can also view the alert and its results by going to Overview > Alerts > Managed triggered alerts.

 - alert schedule